Mac Mini

-Mac Mini (stylized as Mac mini) is a small form factor desktop computer developed and marketed by Apple.
-It is one of the company's four current Mac desktop computers, positioned as the entry-level consumer product, below the all-in-one iMac and the professional Mac Studio and Mac Pro.
+The Mac Mini (stylized as Mac mini) is a small-form-factor desktop computer developed and marketed by Apple.
+It is one of the company's three current Mac desktop computers, positioned as the entry-level consumer product, below the professional Mac Studio.
 From its launch, the device has been sold without a display, keyboard, or mouse, and was originally marketed with the slogan "BYODKM" (Bring Your Own Display, Keyboard, and Mouse).
 This strategic pitch targeted current owners of Windows desktop computers; by leveraging peripherals users likely already owned, the computer offered a cost-effective way to switch to a Mac.

 In January 2005, the original Mac Mini was introduced with the PowerPC G4 CPU.
-In February 2006, Apple switched to an Intel Core Solo CPU.
+In February 2006, Apple switched to Intel CPUs.
 A thinner unibody redesign, unveiled in June 2010, added an HDMI port and was more readily positioned as a home theater device and an alternative to the Apple TV.

-The 2018 Mac Mini model had Thunderbolt, an Intel Core i3, i5 or i7 CPU, solid-state storage and replaces most of the data ports with USB-C. The Apple silicon Mac Mini based on the Apple M1 chip was introduced in November 2020; however Intel-based models remained available with more RAM options until the release of an updated model based on the M2 and M2 Pro chips in January 2023.
+The Apple silicon Mac Mini based on the Apple M1 chip was introduced in November 2020; however, Intel-based models remained available with more RAM options until the release of an updated model based on the M2 and M2 Pro chips in January 2023.
 In October 2024, Apple redesigned the Mac Mini for the first time since 2010.
 The new design is much smaller than previous models and features ports on the front and back of the device.
 The new design debuted with the M4 and M4 Pro chips, with the M4 Pro computers supporting Thunderbolt 5 for the first time.

-A server version of the Mac Mini that is bundled with the Server edition of the OS X operating system was offered from 2009 to 2014.
+A server version of the Mac Mini bundled with the server edition of the OS X operating system was offered from 2009 to 2014.
 The Mac Mini received generally tepid reviews except for the Apple silicon model, which was praised for its compatibility, performance, processor, price, and power efficiencies, though it drew occasional criticism for its ports, speaker, integrated graphics, non-user-upgradable RAM and storage.

+On February 23, 2026, Apple announced that it will move some production of its Mac Mini desktop computer to the U.S. from Asia, with a new manufacturing effort beginning later this year at a Foxconn facility in north Houston.